ronilaukkarinen/ievms-windows/README.md

 ievms-windows
 =============

 This is an automated script for Microsoft modern.IE Virtualization Tools for Virtualbox for Windows.
-There is already automated ways for building ievms for Mac OS X and Linux, but not really for Windows.
+There are already automated ways for building ievms for Mac OS X and Linux, but not really for Windows PC.
 It's a pain to download every executable by hand because the files are so massive and you get old waiting so that's why I created this simple script to help with the process.

 The script is for Internet Explorers versions IE7-11.
 IE6 is already dead and it's not fun to look at.